Resource type: Case study

 Hangloose Adventure is based at the Eden Project and boasts England’s longest and fastest zip wire, among many other adrenaline-filled experiences like a giant cliff swing and free fall simulation called The Drop.

-Although only three years old, the business has grown exponentially since its inception and wanted to harness new technology to make its booking process more efficient, open up new markets and create a brand new virtual reality experience.
+Although only a few years old, the business has grown exponentially since its inception and wanted to harness new technology to make its booking process more efficient, open up new markets and create a brand new virtual reality experience.

 “We have been growing steadily since the business started and we are continuing to add new activities all the time,” said Hangloose Director Brian Phelps.
 “With help from Superfast Business Cornwall we have been able to implement three projects that will significantly benefit the business.”